Unix and GNU/Linux Docs - Listed and Explained

 If you are unable to install an IRC client, both Libera and OFTC websites offer web-based IRC clients at https://web.libera.chat/ and https://webchat.oftc.net/.

-IRC networks are nowdays often targets of bots intent on spamming and getting their nonsensical messages displayed to as many users as possible.
-That has prompted many channels to start requiring users to be registered with an email address before they could join channels or post their own messages.
-As a result, as one of the first things after joining an IRC network, you will most likely want to run /msg nickserv help to receive intructions on registering your username (called a “nickname”) on that network.
+IRC networks are nowadays often a target of spammers, intent on getting their nonsensical messages displayed to as many users as possible.
+That has prompted many IRC channels to start requiring users to be authenticated (registered with an email address and password, and logged in) before they could either join channels or post their own messages.

 Request for Comments (RFCs)